joshlijo/Local-Reputation-Agent/README.md

 cp tap-google-reviews/config.json.example tap-google-reviews/config.json
 ```

-Then edit `tap-google-reviews/config.json` with your business URL:
+Then edit `tap-google-reviews/config.json` with your business URL and business name (with location, for ex: Cafe Amudham Sarjapur):

 ```json
 {